-Our advice: The time it takes to progress through this stage is dependent on various factors – but the entire process could take at least 6-8 weeks.
-However, to speed up the process from your end, we recommend you instruct legal representation prior to finding a buyer as there are various things they can do well in advance, and hence save time later.
-This includes calling for your title deeds office copy entries and various other documents – all of which can take some time to get hold of.
-Its worth completing various documents in advance – such as the “Sellers Property Information Form” and “Fixture Fittings and Contents” declaration – as these will also help speed up things later.
+The time it takes to progress through this stage is dependant on various factors.
+Generally, the entire process could take at least 6-8 weeks.
+However, to speed up the process from your end, we recommend you instruct legal representation prior to finding a buyer as there are range of activities that they can do well in advance, hence save time later.
+This includes calling for your title deeds office copy entries and various other documents, all of which can take some time to get hold of.
+It is worth completing some of the papers in advance.
+Such as the “Sellers Property Information Form” and “Fixture Fittings and Contents declaration” as these will also help speed up the process later.

-In parallel to the legal process, one of more surveys may be commissioned on your property.
-If the Buyer requires a Mortgage their lender will make arrangements for a very basic survey (known as a Valuation) to provide assurances that it’s worth the price being offered for it.
-In addition to this, the Buyer may also commission a more comprehensive survey – which will assess in more detail the condition of the property and make appropriate recommendations.
+In parallel to the legal process, one of more surveys may be commissioned to your property.
+If the Buyer requires a mortgage their Lender will make arrangements for a very basic survey, known as valuation.
+This is to provide assurance that it is worth the price being offered for it.
+In addition to this, the Buyer may also commission a more comprehensive survey which will assess in more detail the condition of the property and make appropriate recommendations if required.

-Please contact us for any further information, advice or help you may need to help you with buying your next home.
+Please contact us for any further information, advice or help you may need to support you with buying your next home.